Franck Kessié: International career

+Youth

 Kessié represented Ivory Coast at under-17 and under-20 levels, appearing in the 2013 FIFA U-17 World Cup and 2015 Toulon Tournament.
 During the former tournament, the Royal Moroccan Football Federation submitted a complaint to FIFA claiming that Kessié was aged 22 and not 16; FIFA later denied that claim.

+Senior

 At the age of 17, Kessié played his first international game with the senior national team on 6 September 2014, starting in a 2–1 home win against Sierra Leone for the 2015 Africa Cup of Nations qualification.
 On 4 January 2017, he was included in Michel Dussuyer's 23-man squad ahead of the 2017 Africa Cup of Nations, starting in all matches as his side was knocked out in the group stage.

 At the 2019 Africa Cup of Nations, he finished as the joint-top assist provider of the tournament, alongside Ismaël Bennacer, with three assists.
 His team were eliminated in the quarter-finals by eventual champions Algeria after losing 4–3 on penalties following a 1–1 draw on 11 July; Kessié converted his nation's first penalty in the shoot-out.

+Kessié started in all four of the Ivory Coast's matches at the 2021 Africa Cup of Nations, scoring once in a 3–1 win over Algeria in Group E. He was substituted with an injury 30 minutes into the round of 16 loss to Egypt.

+In December 2023, Kessié was named in the Ivory Coast's squad for the 2023 Africa Cup of Nations.
+He captained the team in the tournament's opening match, a 2–0 win over Guinea-Bissau on 14 January 2024.
+During the round of 16 match against defending champions Senegal, he came off the bench in the second half, in which he managed to score the equalizer from a penalty in the 86th minute in a 1–1 tie.
+He eventually netted the last penalty in the shoot-outs in a 5–4 win, which qualified his country to the quarter-finals.
+He later scored a goal in the final match against Nigeria which ended in a 2–1 victory.

 Personal life

 When Kessié was 11 years old, his father, who used to be a professional footballer in his youth before enlisting in the Ivorian army, died due to an illness.
 Therefore, one of his goal celebrations is a military salute performed in order to pay tribute to his late father.
-Growing up his idol was Yaya Touré.
+Growing up, his idol was Yaya Touré.

+Kessié is a practicing Muslim.
+He regularly fasts during the Islamic month of Ramadan.